mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/yail_grammar.md

 ### List Primitives

+Primitives marked **STATEMENT** are void — they mutate in place, have no output connector, and **cannot be nested inside expressions**.
+Use them only as standalone statements.

 | Primitive | Args in `*list-for-runtime*` | Types | Description |
 |---|---|---|---|
 | `make-yail-list` | `item1 item2 ...` | `(any any ...)` | create list (variadic) |